Why Religious Studies @ Memorial?

+Very little happens in the world today that does not intersect religion in some way, from international politics to the latest blockbuster film.
+If you are interested in the role religion plays historically and in today’s world, Memorial University is the ideal place to study.
 Memorial University offers the largest graduate program in Religious Studies in Atlantic Canada, and one of the largest in the nation.
 Important resources include a large library with a generous collection of periodical literature, the Religion of Newfoundland and Labrador Archives, courses in ancient and non-western languages, strong computer support, and ten highly qualified, full-time faculty members.

 One of the strengths of the graduate program is the individual attention given to students.
 Each student, for example, is assigned a supervisor with whom he or she designs a personalized reading course and receives individualized guidance in the preparation of a thesis, including a thesis proposal.
 The Department is also the home of the Journal of Macrodynamic Analysis.

 MA: 1-2 years

 February 15 for Fall admission